BenMiller0/cse15l-lab-reports/Lab-Report2.md

 ## Part 2
 <br>
-Public and private key on my computer using the ls command:
+Path to my private key on my personal computer using the ls command:
 <br>
 ![pic](lsPubandPriv1.jpg)
 <br>